fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### usepublic
 Enables/Disables the usage of a `public` URL to the Grafana server.
-If you have set your grafanaurl for example to localhost then you can set here a url that is used for to link to Grafana.
+If you have set your grafanaurl for example to localhost then you can set here a URL that is used for to link to Grafana.

 ### publichost
 Used with 'usepublic = yes'.